kamali-sina/meaningsearch/README.md

     meaningsearch <options>

-You can also find meaningful lines in the output of a bin using :
+You can also find meaningful lines in the output of a bin using:

     cat <somefile> | meaningsearch <options>